 The tribe’s main economic activities are primarily breeders of sheep and goats, which provide most of their cash income.

-The Shahsavan is a nomadic tribe living in the northeastern Azarbaijan province, Shahsevans (renamed II Sevan after the victory of Islamic Revolution) were organized by Shah Abbas I in the 17th century as a militia from tribes of diverse origin.
+The Shahsavan tribe is in the northeastern Azarbaijan province, Shahsevans were organized by Shah Abbas I in the 17th century as a militia from tribes of diverse origin.
 In turn, Shah Abbas granted the Shahsavan lands in northeast Azerbaijan for summer and winter pasturage.

 Mainly Turkish speaking, they were used to put down rebellions of other tribes.
 They were divided between Iranian Azarbaijan and the Russian or former Soviet Azarbaijan after the occupation of part of our country by the aggressive Russian.